Locations:

 Your healthcare provider might recommend a laminoplasty if your spinal cord needs more room.
 When you have a narrow spinal canal, your nerves and spinal cord don’t sit comfortably in your spine.
 It can feel crowded.
 This can cause pain and numbness in your neck and back and weakness in your arms and legs.
 You may feel off balance or unstable when walking.
 It can also affect your movement and how well you can regulate your bowels or bladder.

 This procedure is most common if you have cervical spondylotic myelopathy or stenosis.
 Your surgeon might also recommend this procedure after a laminectomy if you’re at a high risk of failed back syndrome.
 This is persistent pain following surgery to treat the pain.
-Your surgeon can’t do a laminoplasty on a vertebral level with a previous laminectomy.
+A surgeon can’t do a laminoplasty on a vertebral level with a previous laminectomy.

 How common is a laminoplasty?